HeteroChromia420/OBQSS/README.md

 If your system lacks a battery, you might receive low battery notifications.
 To resolve this:

     Right Click on the start menu.
-    Click on "Panel Items".
-    In the "Elements Selected" section, click on "Battery".
+    Click on "Battery".
-    Click the right arrow icon between "Elements Selected" and "Elements Available".
+    Set "Alert if charge lower than" from 20% to 0%.
     Press "OK" and close the "Tint2 Panel Themes" window.

 ### Startup